 PURPOSE OF EXCEPTIONAL CHILDREN

-Exceptional Children, an official journal of the Council for Exceptional Children, publishes original research and analyses that focus on the education and development of infants, toddlers, children, youth, and adults with exceptionalities.
-Descriptions of research, research reviews, methodological reviews of the literature, data-based position papers, and policy analyses are considered for publication.
-Exceptional Children publishes quantitative, qualitative, and single-subject design studies.
+The purpose of Exceptional Children, the official research journal of the Council for Exceptional Children, is to publish reports of research and analyses that examine and advance education and development of infants, toddlers, children, youth, and adults with exceptionalities.
+Exceptional Children publishes original research, integrative reviews of the literature, and data-based policy analyses.
+Exceptional Children publishes studies that employ quantitative, qualitative, and single-subject methods.

 Articles published in Exceptional Children must have implications for research, practice, or policy in special or gifted education.
-Although Exceptional Children publishes research studies that examine the effectiveness of specific interventions, it does not publish descriptions of instructional procedures except as a part of an intervention study or classroom materials, accounts of personal experiences, letters to the editor, book or test reviews, and anecdotal single-case studies.
-Non-data-based reports on innovative techniques, programs, policies, or models, as well as studies involving a pretest-posttest only design with no comparison condition are also not published in Exceptional Children.
-Investigations involving questionnaires and surveys are generally not published unless the sample is reasonably representative of the population being studied.
+Although Exceptional Children publishes studies that examine the effectiveness of interventions, it does not publish papers that are primarily descriptions of instructional procedures unless they are a part of a rigorous study of an intervention.
+Exceptional Children does not publish accounts of personal experiences, letters to the editor, book or test reviews, and anecdotal case studies.
+Exceptional Children also does not publish reports on innovative techniques, programs, policies, or models, unless they are based on rigorous data, nor does it publish studies involving a pretest-posttest only design with no comparison condition.
+Investigations employing questionnaires and surveys are generally not published unless the sample is broad and representative of the population being studied.

 For questions on manuscript submission, please download this presentation on how to write for Exceptional Children.